 - You don’t need to be “big-time,” “important,” or “popular”.
 I don’t care how many fans/followers/subscribers you have.
 If you create awesome stuff, you’re welcome here, regardless of your credentials (or lack thereof).

 - I only accept GPs from individual people.
-If you’re a “member of a team who writes quality articles” or “could crank up the link juice via SEO for this site,” don’t bother.
+Don’t bother if you’re a “member of a team who writes quality articles” or “could crank up the link juice via SEO for this site.”

 GP Topics and “Normal” VoS Content

 Two of the biggest factors I consider with a GP are the topic(s) you want to cover and how you approach them.
-Most of the stuff around here is related to simplicity, personal finance, organization, and finding that big reason why you want to make changes in your life.
+Most of the stuff around here is related to simple living, unconventional organizing, being money wise, or curating.
 But I intentionally don’t cover everything related to these topics.
 You won’t find an article here about tax planning for billionaires or organizing your shoe closet.

 I can’t emphasize enough the importance in showing you have a firm grasp on what this community wants and expects.
 You have at least read My Story, the About page, and a few posts to get a feel for what we’re all about, right?